 Did you find a vintage Sony Walkman?
 Great!
 But don't forget to also buy a vintage tape deck and a couple of blank audio cassettes to convert all your modern digital music to retro tape.
 Groove on, man!
 (Oh, talking about grooves, do you own a vintage turntable yet?)

 What's your Sony Walkman worth in 2021?
-Here are some recently sold items.
+Here are some recently sold items with prices.

 |SONY WALKMAN PERSONAL CASSETTE PLAYER||06/2021||$ 2 630.83|

 |SONY WALKMAN WM D3 PROFESSIONAL New In||06/2021||$ 1 768.85|

 |Sony Walkman WM D3 Professional Mint||07/2021||$ 1 507.84|

 |SONY WALKMAN MINIDISC HI MD PLAYER||06/2021||$ 1 028.54|